Dylan Hartley: Major instances

 Hartley had a large number of disciplinary problems in matches amounting to a total of 60 banned weeks in his career.

-In April 2007 Hartley was banned for 26 weeks for making contact with the eye of Wasps forwards James Haskell and Jonny O'Connor.
+In April 2007 Hartley was banned for 26 weeks for making contact with the eye of Wasps forwards James Haskell and Johnny O'Connor.
 The ban dealt an even bigger blow for Hartley as his hopes of joining the England World Cup squad were dashed and his club Northampton Saints were relegated in the same week.
 Hartley saw his second ban come 5 years later in March 2012, 8 weeks for biting the finger of Ireland forward Stephen Ferris in a Six Nations match.
 Then in December 2012 Hartley was banned for two weeks for punching Ulster hooker Rory Best in a Heineken Cup match.
 In May 2013 Hartley was sent off in the Aviva Premiership final against Leicester and banned for 11 weeks after being found guilty of verbally abusing a match official.
 This cost Hartley his place in the 2013 British & Irish Lions tour to Australia.

 In December 2014, Hartley was banned for three weeks for an elbowing offence in the match against Leicester Tigers.
 His elbow made contact with the nose of winger Matt Smith.
-In May 2015, Hartley was found guilty of making contact with the head of opposite number Jamie George in the semi-final English premiership loss to Saracens at Franklin's Gardens.
-He was found guilty by the citing commissioner and banned for four weeks, putting his England Rugby World Cup 2015 selection in jeopardy, as he would be unavailable for the first week of the tournament.
+In May 2015, Hartley was found guilty of making contact with the head of opposite number Jamie George in the Premiership semi-final loss to Saracens at Franklin's Gardens.
+He was found guilty by the citing commissioner and banned for four weeks, resulting in him not being selected for the 2015 Rugby World Cup.
 In December 2016, Hartley was banned for 6 weeks having caught Leinster Rugby player Sean O'Brien with a swinging arm to the back of the head in a European Champions Cup game.